 5. Consider how much you want to earn

-Another way to figure out your rates, is to ask yourself how much you'd like your annual salary to be – taking into account your weekly billable hours and the amount of holidays you want to take.
+Another way to figure out your rates is to ask yourself how much you'd like your annual salary to be – taking into account your weekly billable hours and the number of holidays you want to take.
 Check out Your Rate – a simple online calculator that will point you in the right direction.

 6. Be flexible

 When you start talking to clients, you'll soon realise that one day/hourly rate won't suit everyone.
-But it's wise to charge high first and be prepared to me knocked down on price.
-Therefore, know your ultimate minimum hourly rate, i.e. the lowest you're prepared to go and stick to that.
+But it's wise to charge high first and be prepared to be knocked down on price.
+Therefore, know your ultimate minimum hourly rate, i.e. the lowest you're ready to go and stick to that.